Warm Springs (film): Plot

-Later, a physical therapist named Helena Mahonny arrives at the resort due to reading the interview Franklin gave.
-Helena examines Franklin and tells him the waters are helping him but that to be able to walk again he needs to spend more time in the pool than he's allowed.
-This inspires Franklin to decide to buy the resort and turn it into a rehab center for those who caught polio.
+Soon after, physical therapist Helena Mahonny arrives to work at the resort, inspired by Franklin's interview.
+Helena says the waters are helping Franklin but he needs more pool time than is allowed.
+Franklin decides to buy the resort and turn it into a polio rehab center.

-Tom tells Franklin he discovered he has cancer while he was away and goes home to die in his own bed.
-Franklin's mother, who never understood what Franklin is trying to do at Warm Springs, sends Louis and Eleanor to the resort to prevent Franklin's purchase and bring him back to New York.
-However, upon arriving, Eleanor instantly becomes supportive and together with Franklin gets a doctor sent to the resort.
+Franklin learns that Tom has terminal cancer and is returning home to die.
+Franklin's domineering mother, unable to understand Franklin's purpose at Warm Springs, sends Louis and Eleanor to stop him buying the spa and bring him back to New York.
+Upon arriving, Eleanor is supportive.
+She and Franklin begin fund-raising and accept a doctor's offer to evaluate the resort.

-Louis meanwhile believes that Franklin is ready to resume his political career and persuades the Democratic Party to have Franklin nominate Al Smith for President and ensure Franklin can get elected Governor of New York.
-Meanwhile, Franklin receives that doctor's report and it's not favorable.
-Upset that his plans to turn the resort into a rehab center for polio victims and regain his ability to walk again is in danger of being derailed, Franklin sinks into despair.

-However Helena, Louis, and Eleanor snap Franklin out of it by telling Franklin he can fulfill his plans if he resumes his political career and gets elected.
-To ensure he can appear in public without riding in a wheelchair and on crutches, they come up with plan to enable Franklin to move without them with he arm strength, a cane, and his son Elliot.
-The plan works and Franklin resumes his political career and gets elected Governor of New York.
+Louis believes Franklin is ready to resume his political career, aiming for Governor of New York.
+Meanwhile, Franklin receives the visiting doctor's unfavorable medical report in which he disputes hydrotherapy's benefits.
+With plans to turn the resort into a polio rehab center and regain his ability to walk possibly being derailed, Franklin becomes depressed.
+Helena, Louis, and Eleanor persuade him to revive his political career.
+They devise a method enabling Franklin to appear in public with a cane in his hand and supported by leg braces and minimal human assistance so he can be seen moving around in public without crutches and his wheelchair.
+The plan works and Franklin is elected Governor of New York.

-The epilogue reveals that Franklin got elected President four years later becoming the only President to serve more than two terms and served until he died in his cottage at Warm Springs in 1945.
-The recipient of his life insurance policy was the rehab center he founded there which continues to operate to this day.
+The epilogue reveals that Franklin won the U.S. presidency four years later and became the only person elected to more than two terms, serving until his death while in office, at his Warm Springs cottage in 1945.
+The rehab center was Franklin's life insurance beneficiary and continues to operate to this day.